 The American Occupational Therapy Association (AOTA) is the nationally recognized professional association of approximately 35,000 occupational therapists, occupational therapy assistants, and students of occupational therapy.
 AOTA's mission is to advance the quality, availability, use, and support of occupational therapy through standard-setting, advocacy, education, and research on behalf of its members and the public.

 |National Spinal Cord Injury Association|

-The National Spinal Cord Injury Association provides information and referral to individuals with new and existing spinal cord injuries and to their families.
-It sponsors chapters nationwide, and the association website provides an extensive number of links to information and education on spinal cord injuries.
+The National Spinal Cord Injury Association provides information and referral to people who have spinal cord injuries and to their families.
+The group sponsors chapters nationwide.
+And its website provides many links to information and education about spinal cord injuries.

 |Spinal Cord Injury Information Network|

 This website offers educational materials and information on services of the University of Alabama Spinal Cord Injury Model System (UAB-SCIMS).
 It includes links to national organizations, government agencies, commercial products, and educational resources related to spinal cord injury.